powerbuoy/scrollspy/README.md

-Detect when user scrolls an element into view
+Detect when user scrolls an element into view.